Tools>

 3. Design & Prototyping Tools

-• Figma: Cloud-based collaborative design tool for UI/UX with real-time commenting.
+• Figma: Cloud-based, collaborative design tool for UI/UX with real-time commenting.

 • Adobe XD: Ideal for wireframes, prototyping, and interaction design.

-4. Browser & Debugging Tools
+4. Browser and Debugging Tools

 5. Performance & SEO Tools